lightbourne-technologies/lightrate-client-javascript/README.md

 #### Using Local Token Buckets

-The client supports local token buckets for improved performance:
+The client supports local token buckets for improved performance.
+Buckets are automatically created based on the rules returned by the API, and are matched against incoming requests using the `matcher` field from the rule.
+Each bucket is associated with a specific user and rule, ensuring proper isolation.

 ```javascript
 // Configure client with default bucket size